We use UPS & Fedex for fast and reliable shipping.

 One (the number "one" in Chinese).

-Archaeological and scientific research has shown that the firing temperature of the Long Kiln for making Jianzhan teacups is generally high, usually above 1300°C. At such a high temperature, if the teacup is made with a thick bottom and thin mouth, the rim is prone to deform in the high temperature during the firing process, resulting in a non-circular shape.
+Archaeological and scientific research has shown that the firing temperature of the Long Kiln for making Tenmoku teacups is generally high, usually above 1300°C. At such a high temperature, if the teacup is made with a thick bottom and thin mouth, the rim is prone to deform in the high temperature during the firing process, resulting in a non-circular shape.

 Master Li Ximei, an inheritor of intangible cultural heritage, under the brand of Zhanjiang (replicating antique pearl patterns).

-The usual practice is to add a slightly thicker hoop around the rim of the teacup when throwing the clay for large Jianzhan teacups.
+The usual practice is to add a slightly thicker hoop around the rim of the teacup when throwing the clay for large Tenmoku teacups.
 This is to increase the strength of the rim and reduce the possibility of deformation during firing.

 This technique of handling the rim was already present during the Tang Dynasty, with the corresponding bowl and teacup shapes having a "rim-lip-wall-bottom" design.
 After entering the Song Dynasty, this processing technique continued, with slight changes to the foot of the teacup.